BFM Times

 • DAOs give users voting rights on platform decisions and are turning consumers into shareholders.

-The internet has gone through massive changes since its early days.
+The Decentralized Internet has gone through massive changes since its early days.
 Web 1.0 gave us static pages that we could only read.
 Web 2.0 brought social media and interactive platforms.

 Contents